technicalguru/backup/README.md

 Backup is stable.
 The current version is 1.0 and has some minor issues:

 * MySQL modules for Kubernetes and Docker cannot be configured to backup selected containers only.
-* The SCP module is not ready yet.
+* The SCP module is not ready yet (available on master branch only).

 # Installation and Configuration